For those of you who have never heard about the MACD indicator, prepare to feel like you’ve found the perfect tool to add to your trading strategy.

 How does the MACD indicator work?

-The MACD is built up of 2 parts;
+The MACD indicator is built up of 2 parts;

-- A signal line — a 9 period exponential moving average of price change.
+- The signal line — a 9 period EMA of the MACD line.

 What does the MACD indicator tell you?